-Importantly, it is totally environment friendly and doesn’t carry any kind of mercury or any toxic material.
+More importantly, it is totally environmentally friendly and doesn’t carry any kind of mercury or any toxic material.
 Like LCoS, it also delivers fantastic black levels in all the images and gives you a mesmerizing output even in dark scenes.
 Many people consider it the best option for 3D image projection and give you a large screen cinematic feel when you play any 3D movies.

 However, like every other projection system, it also has some drawbacks, and the major one is the expensive price tag.
 A good quality laser unit costs around $1000 and more, and you won’t find anything in the budget range.
 The limited option is also a significant disadvantage as only a few manufacturers make laser projectors, and that too in small quantities.

 Learn more about the lifespan of different types of projectors here.

 We hope we have been able to give you the proper distinction of LED vs LCoS vs Laser vs DLP vs LCD projectors.
 We are hoping that our distinction will clear all your confusion and help you to decide which projector you should choose.
 Although the selection of a projector depends on many other factors, having a good view of different projection technology will make the selection easier for you.